sakim5027/SeulAnKim.github.io/blog/_posts/2022-01-23-PetGuru-Project-Retrospective.md

   ![API1](../assets/img/PetGuru/API endpoint 1.png)
   ![API2](../assets/img/PetGuru/API endpoint 2.png)

 Once we finished listing possible endpoints, I created API Document using Gitbook.
 In this process, I could learn about **HTTP Status Code** used in API responses.
-Below are some of the frequently used HTTP status codes and the API Document I created:
+Below are some of the frequently used HTTP status codes:

 **[1×× Informational]**